DanySK/course-laboratory-of-software-systems/slides/content/26-ddd-cqrs/_index.md

 * Response times, errors, and other types of diagnostic information allow you to see how your application is performing and spot any potential issues at an early stage
     * But capturing this information can add unnecessary clutter to your domain logic and obfuscate important concepts

-* E.g., Measuring time between friend's recomendation and friend's acceptation
+* E.g., Measuring time between friend's recommendation and friend's acceptation

 </div>